djaiss/officelife-documentation/source/docs/dashboard.md

 ## Overview {#overview}

 The dashboard is the central place of OfficeLife.
-It gives an overview to all employees of what they can do and what they should know.
+It gives an overview to all employees of **what they can do** and **what they should know**.
 More specifically, here is an overview of what users can do:

 * As an employee:
   * you can indicate if you work from home,